labarilem/notes/building-microservices/splitting-the-monolith.md

 - There are lots of changes coming to a part of the monolith, splitting that part into a service will make you roll out those changes faster.
 - Separate teams work on separate parts of the monolith.
-- A part of the monolith requires increased security measures not needed by the rest of the system.
+- A part of the monolith requires high security measures not needed by the rest of the system.
 - A part of the monolith can be improved by switching technology.

 How do we go about decomposing monolithic applications without having to embark on a big-bang rewrite?